Partner, Litigation Department, Paul Hastings, Adjunct Professor of Law

 A.B., Princeton; J.D., University of Chicago

 A.B., Princeton University; J.D., University of Chicago.
-Nathaniel Edmonds is a partner in the Litigation Department of Paul Hastings...Continue Reading
+Nathaniel Edmonds is a partner in the Litigation Department of Paul Hastings based in...Continue Reading

-Mr. Edmonds advises companies on regulatory compliance matters around the world, including FCPA and anticorruption investigations, risk assessments and due diligence, as well as developing and overseeing anticorruption compliance programs.
-Mr. Edmonds also assists companies in determining the scope of potential liability stemming from improper payments and how to best respond to potential enforcement actions by U.S. and foreign law enforcement authorities.
+Professor Edmonds advises companies on regulatory compliance matters around the world, including FCPA and anticorruption investigations, risk assessments and due diligence, as well as developing and overseeing anticorruption compliance programs.
+Professor Edmonds also assists companies in determining the scope of potential liability stemming from improper payments and how to best respond to potential enforcement actions by U.S. and foreign law enforcement authorities.

 During his nearly ten years as a federal white collar prosecutor, Professor Edmonds handled numerous complex economic criminal investigations and jury trials, including the FCPA and export control-related conviction of a major aerospace and defense contractor, the fraud and domestic corruption matters associated with lobbyist Jack Abramoff, and various accounting and securities fraud matters.
 During his tenure at the Department of Justice, Professor Edmonds worked with prosecutors, law enforcement and regulators from six continents on corruption matters, including with the UK’s Serious Fraud Office and as a member of the U.S.-China Joint Liaison Group’s Anti-Corruption Working Group.